 The BSc programme in social work with specialisation international social work builds on the idea of learning as a process taking place in the interaction between educators and the learners.
 All instruction builds on the premise that the learners take personal responsibility for their own studies and for the active pursuit of knowledge.
 Learning means that the theoretical and practical sub-sections of the course become in each individual integrated into applicable knowledge and functional skills, and that the learner achieves the personal development that is necessary in her/his future professional role.

 With the BSc programme in social work with specialisation international social work you can work to help people in vulnerable situations on individual-, group- or community level.
 The program gives access to advanced studies.

 - Degree of Bachelor of Arts/Science/ Social Science

-General entry requirements, plus courses corresponding to the following Swedish Upper Secondary School courses:
+General entry requirements for higher education in Sweden and courses corresponding to the following Swedish Upper Secondary School courses:

 *) The online application at antagning.se opens approximately one month before application deadline.